pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 There are a number of different ways you can install Node.js on your system.
 However, one of the most popular is *nvm.* NVM stands for Node Version Manager.
 It allows us to quickly install and use different versions of Node.js in our computer.

 Even if you only need a single version of Node.js right now, we still recommend using **nvm**.
-Because in future it will give you the flexibility to switch to another versions, depending on the requirements of your project, with minimal hassle.
+Because in future it will give you the flexibility to switch to other versions, depending on the requirements of your project, with minimal hassle.

 So, to install NVM, follow the process I'll show next: